 To start, soak hardboiled eggs in liquids of choice.
 I let them soak for several hours.
 The eggs will be stained a color, representing teeth before they are brushed.

 Then take a toothbrush and scrub away!
-Before doing this, I talked to Troy about what everything represents.
+Before doing this, I talked to my son about what everything represents.
 We discussed how food can stain our teeth and brushing helps clean them and keep them healthy.

 Then to spice it up a bit, we decided to make cavities in our teeth.
-Of course, cavity is a new vocabulary word for him so we had a chat about what that means.
+Of course, cavity was a new vocabulary word for him so we discussed what it meant to have a cavity.
 Then he started making holes in the eggs to represent cavities.

 I’m glad this isn’t my tooth!
 Way too many cavities!